 In the tranquil outskirts of the town of Lamego, the hotel overlooks the rolling hills of the Douro Valley.

 The airport in Porto is the most convenient; allow an hour for the drive.
 The hotel can arrange private car transfers from €160 one way.

 The most convenient station is Régua, a 15-minute drive from the hotel.
 Catch a service from Porto São Bento to Marco de Canaveses, where you can change to a service to Régua.

 Bring your own wheels to explore the Douro Valley’s picturesque vistas and vineyards; there’s free indoor and outdoor parking at the hotel as well as on-site charging for electric vehicles.

 Worth getting out of bed for

 Should Portugal’s moreish pastries ever take their toll, devise your own health-boosting retreat within Lamego Hotel & Life’s pine-fringed grounds.
-Work up a flush on the squash and tennis courts, slink into the glorious valley-view pool for a few refreshing laps, then flit from sauna to steam room and hot tub until any lingering tensions have melted away.
+Work up a flush at the gym or on the tennis courts before slinking into the pool for a few refreshing laps and heading to the Nordic bath until any lingering tensions have melted away.
 There’s plenty more for the active beyond the hotel’s walls: staff can arrange mountain-bikingexcursions on the valley’s winding paths, sedate kayaking jaunts down the Douro River and pulse-raising canyoning adventures on the wild Cabrum River.
 If you’re of a more sedate disposition, ask about river jaunts aboard a traditional Barco Rabelo boat and leisurely wine tastings in nearby quintas.
 It’s worth the climb up the narrow, twisting stairs to Lamego castle; walls and a tower may be all that’s left of the medieval keep, but the sweeping views aren’t to be missed.